antonkulaga/scala-js-binding/README.md

     override def activateMacro(): Unit = { extractors.foreach(_.extractEverything(this))}

 ```
-The easiest way it so inherit from OrdinaryView (where this methods are not implemented and you can let your IDEA tell you what methods to implement)
+The easiest way it so inherit from BindingView (where this methods are not implemented and you can let your IDEA tell you what methods to implement)

 I know that it would be nice to get rid of this boilerplate but I have not found the solution how to trick macro evaluations